 - Renunciation of nationality is only possible in cases where the person holds the nationality of another country, and a declaration should be approved by the Minister.

 - Deprivation is provided for in law in certain circumstances.
-The competent authority is the Minister responsible for Maltese citizenship, who must convene a Committee of Inquiry made up of specific decision-makers.
-In cases involving a custodial sentence of less than 12 years there is a safeguard against statelessness, but not in other deprivation/loss cases.
+The competent authority is the Minister responsible for Maltese nationality, who must convene a Committee of Inquiry made up of specific decision-makers.
+In cases involving a custodial sentence of less than 12 years there is a safeguard against statelessness, but not in other cases.
 There is no legal aid and no right of appeal.